Catspaw Dinghy

 According to my calculations the minimum floatation required, in cubic feet, to support a swamped Catspaw Dinghy and 400 pounds of crew is 3.878 cubic feet.

-The floatation designed into the hull under the forward rowing seat is 0.996 cubic feet, under the aft rowing seat is 1.540 cubic feet, and under the transom 4.042 cubic feet of flotation.
-Notably there is 2.700 cubic feet of reserve flotation.
-The image below shows these void spaces.
+The floatation designed into the hull under the Fore deck seat is 0.649 cubic feet, under the Helm is 3.5230 cubic feet, and under the Aft seat 1.234 cubic feet.

-Framing system:
+Framing System

-The aluminum version of the Katspaw Dinghy will have no Transverse frames, opposite the 'Plank on Frame' version which has no Longitudinal Frames.
+The aluminum version of the Katspaw Dinghy will have no Transverse frames, exactly opposite the 'Plank on Frame' version which has no Longitudinal Frames.

 As per 'Bezier Design and Construction' the longitudinals will be marked where it crosses every Former.